raspberrypilearning/getting-started-with-the-twitter-api/worksheet.md

-# Python and Twitter
+# Getting Started with the Twitter API

-Getting started with connecting to Twitter from Python using Twython
+A guide to connecting to Twitter from Python using Twython

 ## Create a Twitter account